 It holds true that the first responder to a natural disaster is the local government.
 It also holds true that from the local municipality up to the state government, Puerto Rican officials were not prepared to deal with the scale of Hurricane Maria.
 This is a key factor in analyzing the federal response: because Puerto Rico’s government failed to handle the situation, FEMA had to take care of responsibilities that are local instead of federal, such as providing financial support to municipalities and leading the restoration of power and communication services.

-The bad infrastructure on the island and the lack of investment in power and communications grids made slow restoration of services inevitable.
+The bad infrastructure on the island and the lack of investment in power and communications grids made a slow restoration of services inevitable.
 Because of Puerto Rico’s weak economy, its government did not have the resources to prepare and sustain the recovery and restoration without support from federal funding.

 We must judge the federal response under these circumstances.
 FEMA managed to provide much-needed supplies, power generators, and funds for the bankrupt Puerto Rican government.
 However, the response was not enough.
 The agency lacked trained personnel, underestimated the deteriorated infrastructure, in particular, the power and communications services, and failed to understand the scope of the disaster adequately.
 This resulted in the passing of precious weeks before FEMA and the federal government stepped up the aid.

 Nobody could have predicted the amount of damage that Hurricane Maria caused.
 No serious funding and supplies reserves, and the lack of communication equipment made the Puerto Rican government collapse.
-This meant that the federal response, which needs to be coordinated with local agencies, was one-sided operation.
+This meant that the federal response, which needs to be coordinated with local agencies, was a one-sided operation.
 The absence of communication and power exacerbated the situation, delaying recovery and restoration efforts.
 To those of us who lived through the disaster, it is clear that many in Washington DC didn’t do enough or weren’t aware of the crisis the island was facing.
 If the territory would have been a state with congressional and presidential votes, Trump’s administration would have been more imaginative and forthcoming in its response.

-Another conclusion we can draw from Hurricane Maria is that FEMA needs major overhaul.
+Another conclusion we can draw from Hurricane Maria is that FEMA needs a major overhaul.
 The agency’s operations, its process for helping victims, and the time the organization takes to disburse or reimburse money to local governments should be questioned.
 FEMA’s breathtaking incompetence shown not only during Maria but also during Hurricanes Katrina and Andrew should give an impulse to think: maybe it is better to give local and state governments the primary responsibility of disaster response, supported by federal funds.

 Undeniably, this is a clear example of how the lack of local preparation and federal understanding of the scope of a disaster led to the loss of so many lives.
 FEMA’s response was adequate but definitely not an “unsung success” as Trump claims it to be.
 That claim is nothing less than an insult to the memory of the many victims of Hurricane Maria.